• Home

 Mountains and reflections in Lava Lake, one of the best hikes in Big Sky Montana

-There’s nothing quite like a Big Sky Montana summer — and in particular, Big Sky hiking trails in the summer.
-It’s stunningly beautiful and largely uncrowded compared to many other places in Montana, one of the few remaining places where you might actually have a trail to yourself.
+There’s nothing quite like Big Sky hiking trails in the summer and early fall.
+They’re stunningly beautiful and still relatively uncrowded compared to many other places in Montana, one of the few remaining places where you might actually have a trail to yourself.
 Might.

-Maybe you’re looking for a short and sweet hike, or perhaps you want to get your adrenaline pumping on one of the more strenuous Big Sky hiking trails.
-Either way, hiking is one of the absolute best things to do in Big Sky Montana — and certainly one of the most rewarding.
+Maybe you’re looking for a short and sweet hike, or perhaps you want to get your adrenaline pumping on one of the more strenuous trails.
+Either way, hiking is one of the absolute best things to do in Big Sky — and certainly one of the most rewarding.

 This post contains affiliate links.
 I may receive a small commission — at no cost to you — if you click or make a purchase through any of them.
 For more information, read my disclosure statement.
 I appreciate you!